pyamsoft/update-hosts/README.md

 "/etc/ipset.conf" file of your system.
 It will create backups of the existing
 files before hand.
 Please be careful when modifying these system files.

-## Questions

-Questions or issues should be either posted in the issue section of this
-repository, or directed by email to pyamsoft @ pyam(dot)soft(at)gmail(dot)com

 ## Issues

 Check the issues page on GitHub for any notes about outstanding or existing